isprojects/mstform/README.md

   contains a decimal number with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.

+### Boolean

+`converters.boolean`: raw value is a boolean, value is also a boolean.
+The default raw value in add forms is `false`.

 ### Arrays

 `converters.stringArray`: raw value is an array of strings. value is